Travel

 Put the bag in the car, driver’s licence in your pocket and you are set to hit the road.
 Australia’s most popular destinations are best seen by car.
 The Loch Ard Gorge and the Twelve Apostles along the Great Ocean Road are two of the most common self-drive itineraries.
 Australia’s well planned road systems and infrastructure make driving adventures comfortable and enjoyable.
 Are you ready to see the best of what Australia can offer?

-For your peace of mind, here are some tips that you should keep in mind while on the road:
+For greater of mind, here are some tips that you should keep in mind while on the road:

 While most roads are well maintained, you will still come across unsealed roads in the outback and rural areas of Australia.
 Additional precaution is highly advised when driving on these roads.
 Reduce speed and avoid driving between dusk and dawn as road visibility could decrease at these hours.
 Avoid night road travel in mountainous terrain since steep downhill or uphill grades can put more strain on your vehicle’s main components.
 Remember that cars are reliant on their headlights to light up the road, so if your headlights are not working, it will be unsafe to continue driving.